 A paid premium WordPress theme however typically offers more features, such as widgets and customization tools.
 There are literally thousands of premium themes available and selecting the right one is not only challenging but also time consuming.

-I have purchased several WordPress themes over the years and I am by far most satisfied with the themes offered by Thrive Themes, a WordPress focused software company that develops top quality themes and plugins.
+I have purchased several WordPress themes over the years and I am by far most satisfied with GeneratePress, a free WordPress theme + Premium plugin that is super lightweight and allows for unlimited customization.

-Thrive Themes is highly regarded in the blogging community and some of the biggest blogs out there use a Thrive Themes WordPress theme.
+GeneratePress is highly regarded in the blogging community and some of the biggest Internet marketing blogs out there use it.

-- Compliant with latest HTML and CSS standards
+- Compliant with latest PHP, HTML and CSS coding standards

 STEP 5: INSTALL WORDPRESS PLUGINS